antoine-lavrard/MMML/README.md

 As it was demonstrated in [EASY](https://arxiv.org/abs/2201.09699), an effective training of the backbone can lead to high quality dataset.
 Using simple meta-learning algorithm on the dataset composed by the feature of the backbone is often enough for a robust classification.

-Implementing the steps in this repo is actually not straightforward since you need to change the training steps.

-Training step :
-For training : two backward-forward step
-For validation :
-1. creation of the feature dataset
-2. sampling of few shot task from this feature dataset
-3. apply a few shot module
+Implementation of this algorithm is made using a l2l meta-dataset & l2l task definition.
+I did not benchmark this methode against a pytorch implementation like in the original repo.
+May not be as efficient (may not be as efficient if the dataset fits into the RAM)

+A dedicated callback for validation with few shot methode is provided.
+It create the feature dataset, sample task using l2l framework, and apply a few shot module (a module defined as before).

 ## Maybe

-- closure for optimizer
-- teacher - student architecture / EMA (should be implemented using a callback)
+- teacher - student architecture / EMA (should be implemented using a callback / separte training module)
 - experiments on augmentation